 Some fashionable types of parapets are fibre-glass parapets, metal railing parapets, etc.

-Glass or metal railings can be offered with perforated wall piercing parts for a higher look, it is known as a joint parapet wall.
+Glass or metal railings can be offered with perforated walls piercing parts for a higher look, it is known as a joint parapet walls.

 Also read : CMU Walls & Partition Wall